Encarnación, White Sox complete $12 million, 1-year contract

 Abreu, who led the AL with 123 RBIs last season, was re-signed to a $50 million, three-year deal, and top prospect Luis Robert agreed to a $50 million, six-year contract last week, clearing the way for the outfielder to begin the season in the majors.

 The White Sox were 72-89 last season, well behind the 101-win Minnesota Twins and 93-win Cleveland Indians.
-But they believe they are in position to make a big jump after missing the playoffs for the 13th time in 14 years since their 2005 World Series championship.
-That’s because young players established themselves in the majors and promising prospects remain in the pipeline.
+But with experienced veterans added to a promising young core, they believe they are in position to make a big jump after missing the playoffs for the 13th time in 14 years since their 2005 World Series championship.

+Encarnación and Grandal have five straight trips to the postseason.
+Keuchel, the 2015 AL Cy Young Award winner with Houston, made the playoffs four times in the past five years and won a World Series championship with the Astros in 2017.

+“That’s obviously a tremendous track record for each of them, but also speaks in part to what we’re trying to accomplish not just on the field but in terms of taking that next step in our clubhouse, and this young core not only growing together but learning how to win and learning what it takes to be successful not only over the course of the summer but well into October as well,” general manager Rick Hahn said.
+“Edwin’s another piece in trying to accomplish that.”

-Tim Anderson led the majors with a .335 average last year.
+The veterans the White Sox added are joining a team that has reigning batting champion Tim Anderson, who led the majors with a .335 average.
 Yoán Moncada had a breakthrough season, hitting .315 with 25 homers and 79 RBIs.
 Eloy Jiménez showed pop as a rookie, with a .267 average, 31 homers and 79 RBIs.
 Prized outfielder Luis Robert figures to debut next spring, and top prospect Nick Madrigal might also be ready to get significant time at second base.

 Keuchel and Gonzalez will join a rotation led by All-Star Lucas Giolito that also includes Reynaldo Lopez and Dylan Cease.
 Promising young right-hander Michael Kopech is also expected to return following Tommy John surgery.